 Do I Have to Prove the Dog that Bit Me Was Dangerous to Pursue a Personal Injury Claim in South Carolina?

 Our South Carolina dog bite laws do not require proof that the animal was previously aggressive to pursue a personal injury claim against the dog’s owner.

 We only need to prove your injuries were caused by a dog bite.

 If you have been bitten by a dog while at someone’s home, we will pursue their homeowner’s insurance company for your financial recovery.

 - Current and future medical costs, including ongoing care and/or surgery expenses

 - Lost wages

 Each dog bite victim’s overall requirements will vary, and our skilled York County personal injury lawyers in South Carolina will review your complete needs, so you can take the time you need away from work to seek the medical care required to return to the quality of life you enjoyed before your injuries.

-Contact Our Dedicated Dog Bite Attorneys in Fort Mill, South Carolina for a Free Consultation Today
+Contact Our Dedicated Dog Bite Attorneys in Fort Mill, South Carolina for a consultation Today